shroukk/TrelloAPI/README.md

 - Delete an attachment.
 - Delete a card.
 - Delete a Board.

+## Test Cases
+- Check status code.
+- Check response time.
+- Check the response format as expected.
+- Validate returned values in the response body.
+- Validate the response body schema.
+- Ensure proper handling of errors.

 ## Prerequisites
 - Installing postman tool.
-- Trello account.
+- A Trello account.
-- Trello authentication(generating valid key and token).
+- Trello authentication (generate a valid key and token).
-- Importing collection and environment to postman.
+- Importing collection and environment into postman.

 #### Now, your Postman collection ready to run.
 ### additional steps :
-- run collection by newman tool.
+- run collection using the Newman tool.
-- creating newman report attached to the project.
+- creating a Newman report attached to the project.